 Preparing Your Vehicle

-For your vehicle make sure everything is functioning properly and safely, including:
+Make sure everything in and on your vehicle is functioning properly and safely, including:

 - Windshield wipers and fluid